 Cayman's National Vaccination Programme began its official roll-out on Thursday, 8th January 2021.
-At time of publication (10/03/21) 31% of Cayman's population has received their first dose of the COVID-19 vaccine, and 15% have received their full course of the COVID-19 vaccine.
+As of 27th July 2021, 70% of Cayman's population has received at least one dose of the COVID-19 vaccine and 67% have received both.

 We detail how and where it is being administered, as well as updated travel protocols below.